Homeless Miami man arrested, accused of killing 14-year-old in Palm Beach Gardens

 PALM BEACH GARDENS, FLA.
-(WSVN) - A suspect accused of killing a teenager has been arrested by police in Palm Beach Gardens.
+(WSVN) - Police said DNA match led to the arrest of a Miami man in connection to the murder of a 14-year-old boy in Palm Beach Gardens.

-According to police, who provided an update on the case on Thursday morning, the suspect, 39-year-old Semmie Lee Williams, is described as a “homeless drifter” usually found on the streets of Miami.
+Palm Beach Gardens Police Chief Clint Shannon provided an update on the case, Thursday morning.

+Investigators described the suspect, 39-year-old Semmie Lee Williams, as a “homeless drifter” usually found on the streets of Miami.

 His body was found in a wooded area off Interstate 95 and Central Boulevard the following day.